GameFoundry/bsf/Documentation/Manuals/docs/00_User/06_Gameplay/01_serializingObjects.md

 ~~~~~~~~~~~~~

 The RTTI object must at least implement the following methods:
- - @ref bs::RTTITypeBase::getRTTIName() "RTTITypeBase::getRTTIName()" - Returns the name of the class the RTTI describes
+ - @bs::RTTITypeBase::getRTTIName() - Returns the name of the class the RTTI describes
- - @ref bs::RTTITypeBase::getRTTIId() "RTTITypeBase::getRTTIId()" - Returns an identifier that uniquely identifies the class
+ - @bs::RTTITypeBase::getRTTIId() - Returns an identifier that uniquely identifies the class
- - @ref bs::RTTITypeBase::newRTTIObject() "RTTITypeBase::newRTTIObject()" - Creates a new empty instance of the class the RTTI describes
+ - @bs::RTTITypeBase::newRTTIObject() - Creates a new empty instance of the class the RTTI describes

 ~~~~~~~~~~~~~{.cpp}
 enum TypeIds